raspberrypi/documentation/raspbian/applications/camera.md

 DRC changes the images by increasing the range of dark areas, and decreasing the brighter areas.
 This can improve the image in low light areas.

-- off
+- Off
-- low
+- Low
-- medium
+- Medium
-- high
+- High

 By default, DRC is off.